 Buddhism is a vast umbrella of many practices.
 As such, there is no such thing as a unified Buddhist tradition, or religion for that matter.
 Although each form of practice is crafted from the same timber passed down to us by the Buddha, the stem of which is the Four Noble Truths, how the various traditions have adopted language to express what the Buddha taught has become diverse.
 From this single branch of thought all our legacy traditions have arisen in order to provide the foundation for the core principles they have chosen to acknowledge as essential in representing their unique understanding of the dharma.
 What is critical for us to understand is that while there is no dualism in Dharma, there is no single entity that can be called Buddhism in the 21st century.
 Buddhism is a concept that works to give meaning to the Universe and how we are in it.
 The elements of this concept is what gives each Buddhist tradition “purpose in practice” as they have chosen to define the world around them.
 These intentional actions is what gives Buddhism meaning.
 It is our individual practice and understanding of thought that creates Buddhism, not vs. versa.
 Although this is not clear in the beginning of our study of it.
 OEB values this diversity and pluralistic worldview by embraces the challenges it presents in our training program.
 Our foundational teaching platform follows it’s Mahayana Ch’an and Soto Zen roots enriched by a contemporary pragmatic perspective with an eye to what modern science can teach us about the Universe we call Dharma.

 The training structure will be individually tailored to the unique expectations, educational accomplishments, previous knowledge of Buddhism, and skill sets each brings into the community.
-The period of discernment will determine ones monastic path.
-While there is no specific period of training as the individual brings with them their own knowledge base, nonetheless, the sense that life-long-learning and development of a contemplative practice prevails when we become committed and professed socially engaged monastics.
+The period of discernment will determine ones formal training path.
+While there is no specific period of training as the individual brings with them their own knowledge base, nonetheless, the sense that life-long-learning and development of a contemplative practice prevails when we become committed and professed socially engaged Priests.